Chattanooga Felony DUI Lawyer

 We handle DUI matters across Tennessee and have experience with felony-level charges.
 We examine the stop, testing, and evidence to build the strongest defense available.
 Contact us to discuss your case.

-How can a felony DUI lawyer help in Chattanooga?
+1. What qualifies as a felony DUI in Chattanooga?

-What should I do immediately after a DUI arrest in Chattanooga?
+6. What happens after a felony DUI arrest in Hamilton County?